Moyoshabz/Cervical_Cancer_Prediction/README.md

 Early detection indeed counts!

-Shortly after my appointmnet i began one for my summer elective, which was Introduction to R programming langauge.
+Shortly after my appointmnet i began my summer elective, which was a refresher course " Introduction to R programming langauge".

-One of the things i learned off the course was the use of Machine learning algorithms(Decisio tree and random forest) for prediction.
+One of the things i learned off the course was the use of Machine learning algorithms(Decision tree and random forest) for prediction.
 I went researching and found a Machine learning course on coursera on Cervical cancer, what are the odds!

 Here is a break down of how the analysis went

-Programming langauge: Python
+Programming langauge: R programming

 Platform: Jupyter Notebook